Kaszanas/SC2_Datasets/README.md

 Currently we have exposed PyTorch and PyTorch Lightning API.
 Our goal is to provide infrastructure used for StarCraft&nbsp;II analytics.

+Please refer to the [**official documentation**](https://sc2-datasets.readthedocs.io/), or contact contributors directly for all of the details.

 ## Supported Datasets

 ### SC2EGSet: StarCraft II Esport Game State Dataset